Video captures deer crashing through window of barbershop

-Jennifer Brady, owner of JB's Barber Shop, opened last month in the Caln Village Shopping Center.
+Jennifer Brady, owner of JB's Barber Shop, which opened up last month in the Caln Village Shopping Center.

 Around 5 a.m.
 Wednesday, her surveillance camera captured a deer crashing through one of the shop's windows.
 It was still inside when Brady arrived to work four hours later.